 Enjoy the company of an elephant in Samui at the Elephant Jungle Sanctuary.
 We promote the sustainable and ethical way of treating elephants and our little elephant village in Samui is an example of that.
 Our trained English-speaking guides give visitors insight into the behavior and the personal history of our elephants, while our mahouts help people realize incredible life experiences such as bathing elephants or feeding them by hand.

 When you arrive at the Sanctuary, the guides will give you a basic overview of the tour, our elephant welfare programs, some information about the elephants and then traditional Karen clothes to wear during the tour.
 Since the tour can get messy and wet (in a very fun way!) we suggest that you bring some things with you.
-Bring a hat, sunscreen, a bathing suit, a towel and a change of clothes to our Pattaya elephant sanctuary.
+Bring a hat, sunscreen, a bathing suit, a towel and a change of clothes.

 You can also bring a camera with you but if you’re worried about taking photos with the elephants you need not worry.
 Elephant Jungle Sanctuary offers a photography service at no extra charge.
 The photographer will take photos of you throughout the day and upload the photos to Dropbox, which you can then access through the link on the EJS Facebook page.